Fireworks Guide: Roman Candles

 - The technical difference between candles and cakes is that shots are stacked vertically in a tube in a candle, but cakes only have one shot per tube and use multiple tubes.

-The anatomy of a typical roman candle
+A closer look at a typical roman candle

 A typical single tubed candle, shown above, has the following main features: